Technology Upgrade

 “I think I’m becoming something of a Microsoft fanboy,” I confessed to various people over the last few months.

 A fan of Microshaft, Winblows, Windoze?
-For a person who grew up with Apple computers used in elementary and high school, Macs and Unix machines at Stanford, and attended college with Larry Page and Sergei Brin (founders of Google), this may seem as treasonous as a U.S. congressman defecting over to Russia.
+For a person who grew up with Apple computers used in elementary and high school, Macs and Unix machines at Stanford when Larry Page and Sergei Brin was founding Google elsewhere on campus, this may seem as treasonous as a U.S. congressman defecting over to Russia.
 But just as Dmitri Medvedev’s country is much farther from taking over the world than the old U.S.S.R. was, Bill Gates’ company has all of a sudden went from virtual monopoly to a company that is struggling to get a foothold in the tablet and cell phone marketplace.

 The good thing about Microsoft’s weak position is that it has been forced to innovate.
 No longer is it spewing out blue screen-flashing crap that people had to buy like it was doing pre-Windows 7 (the first truly excellent version of Windows in my opinion).
 So it caught my attention, and just in time too—when I was about to make a clean sweep of all the antiquated technologies in my life.